Last Updated: May 2026

 Harpers Ferry KOA

-This was one of the least scenic campgrounds we stayed at.
-There were no trees or bushes between the pads.
-Well, there were a couple, but they cut them down while we were there.
-We arrived on a Thursday and the park was only 1/4 full.
-By Friday night, it was completely full.
-Wifi was good, but became nonexistent once the park filled up.
+One of the least scenic campgrounds we stayed at.
+No trees or bushes between the pads — and while we were there they cut down the few that existed.
+We arrived on a Thursday when the park was a quarter full; by Friday night it was completely packed.
+Wifi was fine until it filled up, then it became nonexistent.
 Water pressure and pedestal power were great.
-There was a kid playing with a large remote control car in the RV park and Jake was going nuts watching the car.
-He couldn’t figure out what it was but wanted so badly to chase it.
-The best thing about this KOA is that the National Park is next door.
+A kid was driving a large remote-control car around the RV area and Jake went absolutely nuts watching it — he couldn’t figure out what it was but desperately wanted to chase it.
+The best thing about this KOA is that the National Historical Park is literally next door.

 Frederick, Maryland

-We crossed through 3 states in less than two minutes (West Virginia, Virginia, Maryland) and crossed two rivers (The Potomac and The Shenandoah).
-There was a UPS store in Frederick, MD to mail one of Michael’s Nikon lens for repair and a chance to do some shopping.
+Driving to Frederick, we crossed through three states in under two minutes — West Virginia, Virginia, and Maryland — and over two rivers, the Potomac and the Shenandoah.
+Frederick had a UPS store to mail one of Michael’s Nikon lenses for repair, plus good shopping.
 Chestnut trees were in bloom.
-We had a very nice lunch overlooking a river.
+We had a nice lunch overlooking the river.

 National Museum of Civil War Medicine

-Unfortunately, there was a fine line between being anesthetized and death.
+Unfortunately, there was a very fine line between adequate anesthesia and death.

 Three out of four operations were amputations.

-Its interesting in that of the 620,000 soldiers who died in the Civil War, two thirds of them died from disease, not battle.
-Diseases such as typhoid, malaria, diarrhea/dysentery, pneumonia, diabetes, cholecystitis, appendicitis, and erysipelas.
-Even though there were age restrictions and a brief physical performed on new recruits (over 300 women enlisted without anyone knowing they weren’t men), many soldiers brought sexually transmitted disease, poor dentition, and other health issues with them.
-One of the benefits of the Civil War were advancements in medicine.
-Ambulances and triage were created, hospital wards improved, prosthetics advanced, and there were significant advances in surgical techniques.
+Of the 620,000 soldiers who died in the Civil War, two-thirds died from disease — typhoid, malaria, diarrhea, dysentery, pneumonia, appendicitis, erysipelas.
+Even though there were age restrictions and physical examinations for recruits (over 300 women enlisted without anyone detecting them), many soldiers brought STDs, poor dentition, and other conditions with them.
+One lasting benefit of the war was medical advancement: the ambulance and triage system were created, hospital wards improved, prosthetics advanced, and surgical technique made significant strides.

 Harpers Ferry National Historical Park

-Harpers Ferry has a population of about 300.
-The Appalachian Trail Conservancy is headquartered here.
-We saw a number of people with fully loaded packs and hiking boots.
-St. Peter’s Roman Catholic Church is high on the hillside with stunning views of the valley.
-There are places to stay, a couple of boutiques, and a few places to eat.
+The Appalachian Trail Conservancy is headquartered here — we saw plenty of through-hikers with fully loaded packs.
+St. Peter’s Roman Catholic Church sits high on the hillside with stunning views of the river valley.
+There are places to stay, a couple of boutiques, and a few restaurants.

 John Brown

-He was called an abolitionist who believed in the violent overthrow of slavery.
-He led his small group of men to take over the Armory/Arsenal in Harpers Ferry on October 16, 1859 with the intent to use the supplies for his army.
-They captured men at the Armory, cut the telegraph wires, but decided to let a train leave the town.
-Brown was hoping to lead a slave revolt, instead, the locals trapped them in the Armory building.
-The crew from the train promptly informed the military.
-General Robert E. Lee arrived 2 days later and captured John Brown.
+Called an abolitionist who believed in the violent overthrow of slavery, Brown led a small group of men to seize the federal Armory and Arsenal at Harpers Ferry on October 16, 1859, intending to arm a slave rebellion.
+They captured workers at the Armory and cut the telegraph wires — but critically, they let a train leave town.
+Brown hoped to trigger a massive uprising; instead, locals trapped his group inside the Armory building and the train crew promptly alerted the military.
+General Robert E. Lee arrived two days later and captured Brown.
 He was tried, convicted, and hanged.
-Many believe the event hastened the inevitability of the Civil War.
+Many historians believe the raid hastened the Civil War’s inevitability.

 Thomas Jefferson

-He passed through Harpers Ferry in 1783.
-He viewed the Potomac river from a large rock and described the site as “perhaps one of the most stupendous scenes in nature”.
+Jefferson passed through Harpers Ferry in 1783, viewed the Potomac from a large rock, and described the site as “perhaps one of the most stupendous scenes in nature.”
 We had to see for ourselves.
-He would have passed out if he’d seen the Grand Canyon!
+He would have passed out if he’d seen the Grand Canyon.